jfishe/hand_soap/README.md

 shelf-stable--i.e., the oil and essential oils are less likely to break down over the course of a month at room temperature.

-The following recipe assumes a 12 ounce bottle and equal amounts of glycerin and oil (almond and fractionated coconut oil ,summer[^fractionated_coconut_oil], both work nicely).
+The original recipe assumed a 12 ounce bottle and equal amounts of glycerin and oil (almond and fractionated coconut oil ,summer[^fractionated_coconut_oil], both work nicely).
 The raw amounts are converted to milliliters and scaled for a 7 ounce (207 ml) bottle.
 Milliliters